 II.
 [Text] provisions Switzerland considers that "decision-making on the monitoring of World Heritage properties in general, and on the state of conservation reports in particular, is in principle as important, if not more important, for achieving the objectives of the Convention than decisions on new inscriptions.
 However, we note that in discussions on the Code of Conduct, inscriptions and related processes are generally given more consideration than those related to the state of conservation of properties.
 The Code of Conduct should therefore focus more on decisions pertaining to conservation reports.
 Without objective arguments, new proven information or new credible scientific facts, it should not be possible, for example, to open decisions for any discussion that would reduce their effectiveness."
-I.The Committee commits to: 1.
-Recognize that "Outstanding Universal Value means cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
-As such, the permanent protection of this heritage is of the highest importance to the international community as a whole.
-The Committee defines the criteria for the inscription of properties on the World Heritage List" (Operational Guidelines , paragraph 49).
-2. Mindful that the World Heritage Committee is an intergovernmental committee, choose as their representatives persons qualified in the field of cultural or natural heritage (Convention , Article 9.3; Rules of Procedure , Rule 5.2).
-3. Voluntarily limit their term of office to four years instead of six years in order to give other States Parties an opportunity to serve on the Committee (Operational Guidelines , Paragraph 21), and strictly observe the six years gap between two mandates as per Rule 13.2 of the Rules of Procedure of the General Assembly.
+I. The Committee commits to: - 1.
+Recognize that "Outstanding Universal Value means cultural and/on natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and futur generations of all humanity.
+As such, the permanent protection of the heritage is of the highest importance to the international community a a whole.
+The Committee defines the criteria for the inscription of properties on the World Heritage List" (Operational Guideline , paragraph 49).
+1 e s s f 2.
+Mindful that the World Heritage Committee is an intergovernmenta committee, choose as their representatives persons qualified in th field of cultural or natural heritage (Convention , Article 9.3; Rules of Procedure , Rule 5.2).
+3. Voluntarily limit their term of office to four years instead of six year in order to give other States Parties an opportunity to serve on th Committee (Operational Guidelines , Paragraph 21), and strictl observe the six years gap between two mandates as per Rule 13.2 of the Rules of Procedure of the General Assembly.